 1) A real-time replanning framework that explicitly enforces target visibility amid online-emerging obstacles, yet sustaining safety and efficiency, which is augmented via two novel modules: (i) hybrid sampling-and-optimization viewpoint repair, and (ii) $\Phi$-A* for efficient 5-DoF segment search with joint collision and occlusion avoidance.

 2) A plug-in system integration that allows existing scanning UAVs to adopt \textbf{FC-Vision} in a drop-in manner, without redesigning the underlying pipeline.

 3) Extensive real-world and simulation evaluations in unstructured sites that confirm the practicality and performance of our proposed approach.
-To the best of our knowledge, this is the first work that offers assurance for occlusion-free aerial target structure scanning in unknown environments.
-The source code of our implementation will be made public.
+To the best of our knowledge, this is the first work that supports reliable occlusion-free aerial target structure scanning in unknown environments.
+The source code is available at \url{https://github.com/FC-Family/FC-Vision}.